 “China, why would you want to go there?”

 Believe it or not somebody actually said this to me.
 I’ll admit, China wasn’t at the top of my travel list, but I’d like to think I’m better than judging somewhere I’ve never been.
 Just because China didn’t ignite my wanderlust, didn’t mean I wouldn’t travel there.
-I just never really knew what to expect; it was fairly unknown to me!
+I just never really knew what to expect.
 We spent a month travelling around the country back in November last year, and you know what?
 China still isn’t somewhere I’ll be rushing to go back to, but I definitely would go back one day.

 Because for all of the things I saw or experienced there that I didn’t like, there was so much that I did.
 And I’m not simply talking about visiting the Great Wall (though that was incredible).
 I’m talking about all the little things that made our trip special.
 If I hadn’t travelled to China I wouldn’t have had the opportunity to visit two schools and see how the Chinese education system works first-hand.
 I wouldn’t have met two incredibly sweet Chinese girls who took us around the markets in Shenzhen and showed us how bargaining is done.